Contents: Removal ⇓ Installation ⇓

 2. Inspect the head and block surfaces for deep scratches and other damage.
 If the surface is not badly damaged, it can be treated with fine sandpaper.

-3. Using an appropriately sized tap and compressed air, clean the cylinder head bolt holes.
+3. Using a tap of the appropriate size and compressed air, clean the cylinder head bolt holes.

-4. Install a new head gasket with the TOP mark up and install the head.
+4. Install the new head gasket with the TOP mark facing up and install the head.

-5. Insert new head bolts and tighten them in several stages in the sequence shown.
+5. Insert the new head bolts and tighten them in several steps in the sequence shown.

-6. Install remaining parts, fill with oil and coolant.
+6. Install the remaining parts, fill with oil and coolant.

 7. Start the engine and check for leaks.